aunics/AHB5/README.md

-#uvm_ahb5
+#AHB5 VIP
-This is UVM based VIP for AHB5 protocol specification.
+This is UVM based VIP for ARM AHB5.